 (What Lies Beneath!)
 Those aphids don’t know what they have coming for them.
 Lacewing eggs hanging and ready to hatch and larvae lies in wait under the leaves.
 Buh-Bye Aphids!

-So what’s the take away here really?
-Catch your aphids early and you won’t have to stress as much.
-Also, don;t stress so much.
-Nature has its way of fixing things for you.
-Keep planting milkweed, so you don’t miss out on the Monarch butterflies coming to your gardens.
-If you find that the milkweed at the nurseries has aphids, you definitely know the plants are safe and haven’t been treated with any chemicals.
-We NEVER treat our milkweed at Rainbow Gardens so your Monarch butterflies have a safe host plant to lay their eggs, and a safe food source to load up on much-needed fuel.The Monarchs are on their way, and they would love to come visit you!
+So what’s the bottom line here?
+Catch your aphids early and you won’t have to stress out as much, and….don’t stress out so much!
+Nature has a way of fixing things if we move out of its way a little.
+Keep planting milkweed, so you don’t miss out on the Monarch butterflies coming to your gardens, and don’t freak out too much about the aphids.
+As a matter of fact, if you see aphids on the milkweed at the nurseries, rejoice!
+It’s a sign of a pesticide-free plant!
+We NEVER treat our milkweed at Rainbow Gardens so when you purchase from us, your Monarch butterflies have a safe host plant to lay their eggs, a safe food source for their larvae to munch on and grow, and a safe nectar source for adult Monarchs to load up on much-needed fuel.

-The Happy Gardener
+~The Happy Gardener